 Digital Object Identifier (DOI)

 Dudick, Kayla Lynn, "CARDIAC EFFECTS OF OBESITY DURING PREGNANCY IN C57BL/6J MICE" (2020).
-Theses and Dissertations--Dietetics and Human Nutrition.
+Theses and Dissertations--Nutrition and Food Systems.
 81.